darshhv/AI-Powered-Product-Analysis-Dashboard/README.md

 This project is licensed under the MIT License.

 Acknowledgements
-Special thanks to Dr. Rajath Desai and Mr. Puneet K for their invaluable guidance during my internship at the Indian Institute of Science (IISc).
-Without their mentorship, this project wouldn't have been possible.
+Special thanks to Dr. Rajath Desai and Mr. Puneet K for their invaluable guidance during my internship at the Indian Institute of Science (IISc) - Bengaluru.